 Without courage, strength would not matter.
 What good is the strength of 10,000 men if you lack the courage to use it?
 Courage is what motivates you to act in the face of adversity; it’s the driving force that protected civilization for thousands of years.
 The Way of Men is to be courageous.

 Courage used to take the form of facing death.
 Courage used to mean being man enough to charge into battle, despite your fear, and conquer your enemies.
-It used to mean fighting against threats to your family and your tribe—slaying a great beast that could easily impale you with its tusk or devour you with its teeth.
+It used to mean fighting against threats to your family and your group—slaying a great beast that could easily impale you with its tusk or devour you with its teeth.

 We don’t have these threats anymore.
 We live in the comfort of civilization, because men before us overcame these threats.
 Our masculinity has dwindled, because of this.
 I see men too afraid to talk to girls, too afraid to ask for a job, and too afraid to pursue a better life.
 My God, what have we come to?